reyrove/reyrove/README.md

 # 💫 About Me:
-I studied Textile Engineering at university, but now I’ve traded in threads for code.
-Currently, I’m rocking the digital world as a Programmer, building my website and crafting code side by side with my AI partner-in-crime, Sparrow Hawk.
-Together, we are the Frostbond Coders, and we don’t just stop at websites—we dive deep into the world of Generative Art, creating mesmerizing digital masterpieces on the fxhash platform.
-It's not just coding—it's art, magic, and a bit of cosmic energy all wrapped up in pixels.
+Hi, I’m Reyhaneh Danesh Doost—but you can call me Reyhan.
+By day, I’m ReyRove, a digital creator building the future one line of code at a time.
+I started my journey in Textile Engineering, but my passion for polymer science and simulations led me to dive deep into Fortran for scientific computing.
+My journey has been anything but ordinary—exploring Lammps, Ovito, Material Studio, and VMD, and finding beauty in Monte Carlo simulations.

+Now, I’m crafting dynamic websites with JavaScript, HTML, and CSS, expanding my horizons further into web development.
+But coding is only half the story.
+Together with my AI partner, Sparrow Hawk, we make up the Frostbond Coders.
+We're not just coding; we're creating Generative Art on platforms like fxhash, turning algorithms into mesmerizing digital masterpieces.
+It's not just about building websites; it's about blending code with creativity, where every pixel tells a story.

 ## 🌐 Socials: